boundedcontext/bounded-context-language-sample/definitions.md

 	revert environment 'release-0.8.13' to command 'b7b928f8-a86a-403d-9a54-e006352453e9';

-### Using an environment

-You will be working mostly within a single environment at a time.
-To save time writing statements, you can include the _use_ statement at the beginning of a session so that it doesn't need to be included in any following statements.
-You can do this by running the following statement:

-	use environment 'release-0.8.13';

 ### Dumping an environment

 At any time, the domain schemas for an environment can be dumped back over your connection to the server.
 You can do this by running the following statement: